Liz Truss: Backbencher (2010–2012)

 Truss was elected as an MP in the 2010 general election, which saw 148 other Conservatives become MPs for the first time; many of what The Independent described as the "golden generation" would later reach high ranks in government.
 The Conservatives did not reach an overall majority in the House of Commons and entered into a coalition government with the Liberal Democrats, with Cameron becoming prime minister.
 Following her election to Parliament, Truss campaigned for issues relating to her constituency, including the retention of the Tornado GR4 airbase at RAF Marham in her constituency; the replacement of the old aircraft with around 150 new F-35 strike fighters; the conversion of the A11 west of Thetford into a dual carriageway, which was completed in 2014; and preventing a waste incinerator being built in King's Lynn.
-Truss co-founded the Free Enterprise Group (FEG)a grouping of over 30 Thatcherite Conservative MPsin October 2011; the month prior, she had co-authored After the Coalition with some of the people that would later join the FEG: Priti Patel, Kwasi Kwarteng, Dominic Raab and Chris Skidmore.
+Truss co-founded the Free Enterprise Group (FEG) – a grouping of over 30 Thatcherite Conservative MPs – in October 2011; the month prior, she had co-authored After the Coalition with some of the people that would later join the FEG: Priti Patel, Kwasi Kwarteng, Dominic Raab and Chris Skidmore.
 The book advocated for a number of policies, including a reduction in the top rate of tax to 40 pence per pound and the introduction of a carbon tax to reduce pollution.
 On the publication, Truss wrote:

 Our message must be that the state cannot do everything: while the government can help, it can never fully solve any individual's problems.
 The NHS (Note: National Health Service) can't keep you healthy if you don't eat or exercise properly.
 A teacher can't get you the grades if you aren't prepared to work.
 The job centre can't find you work if you aren't prepared to write a CV.

 Another book by the same authors, Britannia Unchained, was published in September 2012.
 The book attracted controversy for claiming that "the British are among the worst idlers in the world.
 We work among the lowest hours, we retire early and our productivity is poor".
 In 2022 Truss stated that the authors had each written a different chapter of the book; Raab had written the chapter which contained that claim.
 Truss soon became well known amongst members of Parliament in Norfolk for her frequent photo ops but was well respected amongst Conservative MPs, who recognised her as dedicated and hard-working, and by staff as attentive to local issues.
 Some of Truss's earliest contributions to parliamentary discourse were on the subject of education: she advocated for more rigorous teaching in school subjects, especially mathematics, calling for mathematics lessons to be compulsory for all students until the age of 18 and expressing concern about a perceived overreliance on calculators from primary school pupils.
 Truss criticised "[giving] media studies the same value as further maths" and suggested in 2011 that students should have to sit GCSEs for "5 traditional academic subjects".